Bolesław III Wrymouth: Excommunication

 The blinding of Zbigniew caused a strong negative reaction among Bolesław's subjects.
-Unlike in the east, blinding in medieval Poland was accomplished not by burning the eyes out with a red hot iron rod or knife, but employed a much more brutal technique in which the condemned's eyes were pried out using special pliers.
+Unlike in the east, blinding in medieval Poland was accomplished not by burning the eyes out with a red hot iron rod or knife, but by employing a much more brutal technique in which the condemned's eyes were pried out using special pliers.
 The condemned was then made to open his eyes and if he did not do so, his eyelids were also removed.

 Contemporary sources don't provide clear information on whether Bolesław was excluded from the community of the Church.
 It is generally believed that Archbishop Martin I of Gniezno (who was a strong supporter of Zbigniew) excommunicated Bolesław for blinding his half-brother.
 The excommunication exempted all Bolesław's subjects from their oaths of obedience.
 The duke was faced with a real possibility of an uprising of the sort that deposed Bolesław the Bold.
 Recognizing his precarious situation, Bolesław sought the customary penance that would reconcile him with the high priesthood.
 According to Gallus Anonymus, Bolesław first fasted for forty days and made gifts to the poor:

-(...)He slept in ashes and sackcloth, among the streams of tears and sobs, as he renounced communion and conversation with people.
+[...]
+He slept in ashes and sackcloth, among the streams of tears and sobs, as he renounced communion and conversation with people.

 It is possible that Bolesław decided to do this to rebuild his weakened authority and gain the favor of Zbigniew's supporters.
 Blinding his half-brother might have been perceived by Polish society as a breach of the principle of solidarity among the members of the ruling dynasty, a key foundation of public order.

 Ruins of the Abbey of Saint Giles in Somogyvár, Hungary.

 According to Gallus, Bolesław also sought and received forgiveness from his half-brother.
 In the next part of his penance, the duke made a pilgrimage to Hungary to the Abbeys of Saint Giles in Somogyvár and Saint Stephen I in Székesfehérvár.
 The pilgrimage to the Abbey of Saint Giles also had a political goal; Bolesław strengthened his ties of friendship and alliance with the Arpad dynasty.
 Following his return to Poland, Bolesław even traveled to Gniezno to pay further penance at the tomb of Saint Adalbert of Prague, where poor people and clergy received numerous costly gifts from the duke.
 Only after this was the excommunication finally lifted.
-Following his repentance the Polish duke made a vague commitment to the Church.
+Following his repentance, the Polish duke made a vague commitment to the Church.

 No information survives about Zbigniew's death.
 In the obituary of the Benedictine monastery in Lubiń dated 8 July 1113 was reported the death of a monk in Tyniec called brother Zbigniew.
 Historians believed that he could be Bolesław's half-brother.
 The information marked that his burial place was in the Benedictine monastery of Tyniec.